okhaliukova/okhaliukova.github.io/_pages/about.md

 About Me
 ------
-I am a Data Scientist and Ph.D. candidate in the <a href="https://ams.mines.edu/" target="_blank">Department of Applied Mathematics and Statistics</a> at the Colorado School of Mines.
-I earned my BS in Management from the <a href="https://nubip.edu.ua/en" target="_blank">National University of Life and Environmental Sciences of Ukraine</a> in Kyiv in 2011, followed by an MS in Agricultural and Resource Economics from <a href="https://www.utk.edu/" target="_blank">The University of Tennessee</a>, Knoxville, in 2013.
+I am a Data Scientist and Ph.D. candidate in the <a href="https://ams.mines.edu/" target="_blank">Department of Applied Mathematics and Statistics</a> at the Colorado School of Mines, where I also completed an M.S. in Data Science (2023).
+My academic background includes an M.S. in Agricultural and Resource Economics from the <a href="https://www.utk.edu/" target="_blank">University of Tennessee</a>, Knoxville (2013), and a B.S. in Management from the <a href="https://nubip.edu.ua/en" target="_blank">National University of Life and Environmental Sciences of Ukraine</a> (2011).

 I specialize in Bayesian modeling, MCMC simulation, and machine learning.
 I develop predictive and risk modeling frameworks that quantify uncertainty and improve decision-making in financial and environmental systems.
 Proficient in R and Python, experienced in leading interdisciplinary teams to build quantitative solutions for complex real-world problems.